oktadev/okta-blog/_source/_posts/2022-08-30-introducing-the-new-okta-mobile-sdks.md

 author: mike-nachbaur
 by: internal-contributor
 communities: [mobile]
-description: "Announcing Okta's new, modular, streamlined mobile SDKs!
-Add auth in a couple lines💥"
+description: "Announcing Okta's new Mobile SDKs: easier to use, way more features, and a fresh new lemon scent! 🍋"
 tags: [mobile, swift, sdk, device-flow, oidc]
 ---